microsoft/fluentui/packages/react-tooltip/Spec.md

 # Variants

-- The tooltip supports a higher contrast colors with `appearance="inverted"`.
+- The tooltip supports higher contrast colors with `appearance="inverted"`.
 - The tooltip supports rendering an arrow pointing to the target element, using `withArrow`.

 # API